Text consolidated by Valsts valodas centrs (State

 leisure and recreational needs;

-2) in ships for the manufacture, testing and maintenance
+2) in ships for their manufacture, testing, and maintenance

 needs;